-- The TOL as of December 31, 2017 was determined by rolling forward the liability results used in determining the sufficiency of the SRBR to provide medical and dental subsidy benefits as of December 31, 2016.
-That TOL has been adjusted to reflect the new economic and non-economic actuarial assumptions proposed in the December 1, 2013 through November 30, 2016 experience study and approved by the Board for the December 31, 2017 valuation as well as the health care trend assumptions recommended for the upcoming sufficiency study for the SRBR as of December 31, 2017 (reference: our letter dated March 27, 2018). - > Similarly, the TOL as of December 31, 2016 (the beginning of the measurement period ending December 31 2017) was determined by rolling forward the liability results used in determining the sufficiency of the SRBR to provide medical and dental subsidy benefits as of December 31, 2015.
-That TOL has been adjusted to reflect the health care trend assumptions used in the sufficiency study for the SRBR as of December 31, 2016. - > The Plan's Fiduciary Net Position as of December 31, 2017 of \$1,001.9 million was calculated by (a) taking the \$858.0 million set aside by the Retirement Board in the SRBR reserves to pay OPEB benefits as of December 31, 2017, and (b) adding \$143.9 million to reflect the proportion of one-half of the net deferred investment gains2 that is commensurate with the size of the OPEB reserves. - It should be noted that in determining the Plan's Fiduciary Net Position as of December 31, 2016 of \$797.8 million, we included a proportion of any deferred investment losses after netting out the Contingency Reserve that was commensurate with the size of the OPEB reserves that would be available to the OPEB SRBR Plan.3 - > The NOL decreased from \$135.2 million as of December 31, 2016 to \$27.5 million as of December 31, 2017 primarily as a result of favorable investment results during calendar year 2017 of about \$184 million, offset by the effect of the changes in actuarial assumptions (which increased the NOL by about \$59 million).
-Changes in these values during the last fiscal year ending December 31, 2017 can be found in Exhibit 3.
+- > The TOL as of December 31, 2018 was determined by rolling forward the liability results used in determining the sufficiency of the SRBR to provide medical and dental subsidy benefits as of December 31, 2017.
+That TOL has been adjusted to reflect the health care trend assumptions recommended for the upcoming sufficiency study for the SRBR as of December 31, 2018 (reference: our letter dated May 16, 2019) - > We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2018 to include the \$883.0 million set aside by the Retirement Board in the SRBR reserve to pay OPEB benefits as of December 31, 2018.
+It should be noted that as of December 31, 2018, the deferred investment loss for the entire Plan was \$569.1 million and the Contingency Reserve was \$0.
+Consequently, we have subtracted from the Plan's Fiduciary Net Position the proportionate share of the deferred investment loss that is commensurate with the size of the OPEB SRBR reserve, or \$61.6 million (which will cause the future interest crediting rate to the SRBR reserve to drop below 7.25% per year). - The NOL increased from \$27.5 million as of December 31, 2017 to \$232.9 million as of December 31, 2018 primarily as a result of unfavorable investment results during calendar year 2018 of about \$209 million (for an actual market return of negative 14.1%2 versus 7.25% assumed in the valuation), offset somewhat by updating health trend assumptions3 (which on a net basis decreased the NOL by about \$11.4 million).
+Changes in these values during the last two fiscal years ending December 31, 2018 and 2017 can be found in Exhibit 3.